nicolasdeffense/eo-toolbox/markdown/landsat.md

 ## 1.2 Apply scaling factors

 A scale factor must be applied to both Collection 1 and Collection 2 Landsat Level-2 surface reflectance and surface temperature products before using the data.
+**Landsat Collection 2** have the following scale factors, fill values, data type, and valid range.

 <figure class="responsive-figure-table"><table>
-<caption>Scale factors, fill values, data type, and valid range for Lansat Collection 1 and Collection 2 science products</caption>
 <thead>
 <tr>
 <th>Science Product</th>